 Where should I submit my application materials?

-Applications must be emailed to Matt Strandmark by March 15, 2017.
+Applications must be emailed to the Selection Committee chair by March 19, 2018.

 What criteria will be used to evaluate my project?